 Example: Navigation's task force proposed developing products through cross-functional teams.
-A larger team refined this model and presented it to all employees-who supported it because it stemmed from their own analysis of their business problems.
+A larger team refined this model and presented it to all employees-who supported

 3. Foster consensus for the new vision, competence to enact it, and cohesion to advance it